areomoon/Link-Prediction-with-Pyspark/README.md

 ## How to use the files?
 ### 1.get preprocessed data
-Execute the `get_data.py` to extract and create the similarity score features from our tweet dynamic net dataset.
+Execute the `get_data.py` to extract and create multiple similarity score features (**Adamic similarity, Jaccard similarity, Pagerank, Cosine similarity** on tweet text) from the tweet dynamic net dataset.
 The files would be stored in the `tweet_data` file
 `python get_data.py`

 ### 2.Predict the link by using **ALS algorithm**